sarahcorkery/16S-Amplicon-Sequence-Variant-Processing-Pipeline/README.md

 ## Step Three: Evaluate Error Rates

-Next, we will estimate error rates from our sequencing data as dada2's algorithm relies on a parametric error model to distinguish true biological sequences from sequencing errors.
-An error rates measures how likely any transition (i.e., A->C, A->G) occurred during sequencing of your data. dada2 does this through the # learnErrors() function.
-This will give us higher taxonomic resolution compared to what operational taxonomic units would provide.
+The next step involves estimating error rates from our sequencing data using the learnErrors() function. dada2's algorithm uses a parametric error model to distinguish true biological sequences from sequencing errors.
+Error rates quantify the likelihood of specific nucleotide transitions (e.g., A→C, A→G) that may occur during sequencing.
+By accurately modeling these errors, DADA2 achieves higher taxonomic resolution than traditional approaches based on operational taxonomic units (OTUs).

 ```{r}
 errF <- learnErrors(filtFs, multithread=TRUE)